Herder Communities and Conservation

 The Nature Conservancy partners with herders for community-led grassland management.

-The new demonstration projects will help communities sustainably manage natural resources important for herding and wildlife.
+The new demonstration projects will help communities better manage natural resources important for herding and wildlife.
 We are helping herders to form community-based organizations that allow them to care for their land collectively, while providing opportunities for additional income from handicrafts and tourism.